« Back to Spotlights

 In the spirit of the Juneteenth holiday, here are some upcoming events that celebrate African American culture and heritage.

-Thursday, June 19, 11 a.m.–5 p.m. at Pete & Toshi Seeger Riverfront Park, Beacon
+Thursday, June 19, 2026, 11 a.m.–5 p.m. at Pete & Toshi Seeger Riverfront Park, Beacon

 Enjoy live music, food trucks, marching bands, vendors and more at this annual Juneteenth celebration on the Beacon waterfront.
 This event is presented by Beacon4BlackLives — a grassroots organization dedicated to fighting violence and systemic racism against Black people — and Bosco & The Storm, a Beacon-based, five-piece R&B band.

-Thursday, June 19, 6 p.m. at Waryas Park, Poughkeepsie
+Saturday, June 20, 2026, 12–5 p.m., at Waryas Park, Poughkeepsie

-The Poughkeepsie-based organization Celebrating the African Spirit honors the rich history of enslaved Africans and their descendants who shaped this community with the installation of a Memorial Marker, which has been designed by young people of color.
+The Poughkeepsie-based organization Celebrating the African Spirit honors the rich history of enslaved Africans and their descendants who shaped this community with a parade down Market and Main streets to a celebration at Waryas Park on the Poughkeepsie waterfront.

 Saturday, Aug.
-2, 12 p.m., at College Hill Park, Poughkeepsie
+1, 2026, 12 p.m., at College Hill Park, Poughkeepsie

 On Aug.
 2, 1858, celebrated abolitionist, activist, writer and orator Frederick Douglass delivered an inspirational speech to a crowd of 4,000 people at the Collegiate School in Poughkeepsie (now College Hill Park).
 In this highly anticipated appearance, Douglass — who had escaped bondage in Maryland and went on to become an iconic figure in the antislavery and women’s suffrage movements of the 19th century — implored the audience to demand justice and end slavery in the United States.
 In commemoration of this important event, the City of Poughkeepsie and the nonprofit organization Celebrating the African Spirit have teamed up to present the annual Frederick Douglass Day celebration on the site of his impassioned speech.
 At this annual event, music, food and performances will honor the significance of Douglass' speech and applaud the local people who were in attendance and witnessed history that day 165 years ago.